chartmann1590/VowVault/README.md

 ### For Guests
 - 📸 **Easy Photo/Video Upload** - No login required, just upload and share (photos and videos up to 50MB, videos max 15 seconds)
+- 📧 **Email Photo Upload** - Send photos directly via email to automatically add them to the gallery
 - 🤳 **Virtual Photobooth** - Take photos with custom wedding borders using device camera
 - ❤️ **Like Photos/Videos** - Show appreciation for beautiful moments
 - 💬 **Leave Comments** - Share memories and messages on photos and videos